PeterHammerman/PZ-modding-tools/README.md

-Warning!
-With 42.12 update for PZ TIS decided that: "Lets make something stupid!
-Let's remove scripts from game and merge into java code, lets leave modders in dark place where sun doesn't shine...".
-Editor is now not fully functional and will be no longer updated and supported.
-Thx TIS!

 Editor for making scripts for modded clothing for Project Zomboid.
-For those who enjoyed - you can still making clothes if you had created previously with editor some scripts, they should be in database.
-Now you cannot edit or load any vanilla stuff.

 Purpose of this tool is to automatic generate necessary scripts for modded clothing.